Motion Graphics

 Appeal to a wide audience

-Messages enhanced with motion graphics are often more engaging, entertaining, and appealing to a wide audience.
+Messages enhanced with animation and motion graphics are often more engaging, entertaining, and appealing to a wide audience.

 Create extra visual flair